 - Use a spell-checker before turning your content in.

 - You may include a 2-5 sentence author bio which will be placed at the end of the blog post.
-Also, feel free to include 1-3 links to reputable, spam-free and respected websites/blogs and content.
+Also, feel free to include one link to a reputable, spam-free and respected website/blog and content.

 - You may include a copyright - free picture that captures the essence of your content.